 Lawfords Hotel is a family run hotel where most guests, and the owner, are Italian.
 The hotel complex encloses a huge lawn all the way down to the beach.
 The place has a really personal and friendly touch.
 Rooms are nice and clean, and no complaints about the food!
 The place is also reasonably priced at about $100 for a very nice double room.

 Getting around and away

 Malindi has an airport, so the fastest way to travel is naturally by air.
 Travelling by road offers a good view of the Kenyan Coast scenery, and is strongly advised at least once.

-The road northwards, to Lamu is alledgedly in a good shape now (it sure wasn’t in 2003, when I experienced a bumpy 5-hour ride in the back of a bus with the driver playing and re-playing the same cassette of islamic prayers for the whole ride!).
-The one southwards, to Kilifi and Mombasa is only good in some sections, but has a lot of potholes, so the driving should be done by someone experienced on African roads.
+The road northwards, to Lamu is allegedly in a good shape now.
+It sure wasn’t in 2003, when I experienced a bumpy 5-hour bus ride in scorching heat along dusty roads, with the driver flipping the same cassette of Islamic prayers for the whole ride!).
+The one southwards, to Kilifi and Mombasa is good in some sections.
+Navigating the potholes is no joke, though!

-Getting between Malindi and Mombasa by public transport is never a problem, as there are buses and matatus all the time.
+Getting between Malindi and Mombasa by public transport is never a problem, with buses and matatus available all the time.
 One you get into one, you won’t even have to wait for long before it fills up.
 Buses and matatus usually don’t have time schedules – they leave when they are full.

 A taxi offers maximum flexibility in terms of stopping for food bites or snapshots.
 The 100 km between Malindi and Mombasa won’t exactly blow your holiday budget.
 Expect to pay €60-€70 for the ride, or significantly less if you manage to do the bargaining in Swahili!